Sido-A/furniture_ecom_site/README.md

 > Selecting a sort option update the list of products in real time

+- Add items to the cart from the product page
+  - cart items updates in real time

-- Add items the cart
+- Add / remove items inside the cart
+  - Add one item per click with PLUS icon
+  - Remove one item per click with MINUS icon